dsnlab/FoodIE/README.md

 Code and graphs can be found [here](FoodIE_norming.md).

-To download the images, please visit the [DSN lab webpage](https://dsn.uoregon.edu/foodIE/)
+To download the images, please visit the [DSN lab webpage](https://uodsnlab.com/stimuli/foodie)

+To cite this stimulus set, please use the following citation:

+> Cosme, D., Medina Morales, N., Mobasser, A., & Pfeifer, J. H. (2019).
+FoodIE stimulus set v1.0.
+Zenodo. https://doi.org/10.5281/zenodo.3551124